Bite. Melee Weapon Attack: +4 to hit, reach 5 ft., one target. Hit: 7 (1d10 + 2) piercing damage.

-Acid Breath.
-The dragon exhales acid in an 20-foot line that is 5 feet wide.
-Each creature in that line must make a DC 11 Dexterity saving throw, taking 18 (4d8) acid damage on a failed save, or half as much damage on a successful one.
+Fire Breath.
+The dragon exhales fire in an 20-foot line that is 5 feet wide.
+Each creature in that line must make a DC 11 Dexterity saving throw, taking 14 (4d6) fire damage on a failed save, or half as much damage on a successful one.

 On initiative count 20 (losing initiative ties), the dragon takes a lair action to cause one of the following effects:

-The region containing a legendary copper dragon’s lair is warped by the dragon’s magic, which creates one or more of the following effects:
+The region containing a legendary brass dragon’s lair is warped by the dragon’s magic, which creates one or more of the following effects:

-If the dragon dies, the magic carvings fade over the course of 1d10 days.
-The other effects end immediately.
+If the dragon dies, the tracks fade in 1d10 days, but the other effects fade immediately.